 The purpose of the oral examination is to provide students with the ability to apply their knowledge of case conceptualization, assessment, treatment, and ethics to a clinical case.
-Questions pertaining to these issues, including case descriptions, will be written by members of the clinical comprehensive committee.
-During the one-hour exam, students will be questioned by two members of GDPCS.
-The committee may include any full or associate member of GDPCS, but will exclude the Graduate Chair in the case of an appeal.
+Questions pertaining to these issues, including case descriptions, will be provided by members of the clinical comprehensive committee.
+During the one-hour examination, students will be examined by two members of the Graduate Department of Psychological Clinical Science.
+The committee may include any full or associate member of the department, but will exclude the Graduate Chair in the case of an appeal.
 Questions will fall into four broad areas: case conceptualization, assessment, clinical intervention, and ethical and diversity issues.
-Students will be asked specific questions based on 1) their personal clinical experience and 2) clinical descriptions provided to them during the exam.
+Students will be asked specific questions based on 1) their personal clinical experience (e.g., as part of their practicum and other professional training) and 2) clinical descriptions provided to them during the examination.

 Research Paper Requirement

 To satisfy the research component of the Comprehensive Requirement, students will write a substantive review paper on a topic relevant to clinical psychology.
 The purpose of this component is to demonstrate breadth of knowledge in clinical psychology.
 Therefore, the topic of the paper must not be the same topic as the doctoral dissertation or the Master’s thesis, but may be related to the student’s research program.

 To maintain the integrity of the Comprehensive Examination process, faculty will not be involved in the student's research paper beyond reviewing the paper outline.
 Students are welcome to submit a draft outline to their supervisors for feedback no later than Dec 15, 2017.